-Several players held the NFL’s all-time reception after 1970.
+Several players held the NFL’s all-time reception mark after 1970.
 Don Maynard, Charley Taylor, Charlie Joiner and Art Monk are among the names who claimed the title before Jerry Rice.
 Steve Largent is another receiver who held that distinction.

 OLD SCHOOL THINKING